vsls-contrib/codespaces-in-codespaces/README.md

 ### Issues/Feedback

-- Feedback always welcomed, create issues on [codespaces-in-codespaces-docs](https://github.com/bookish-potato/codespaces-in-codespaces-docs) repo if something. 🤗
+- Feedback appreciated, create issues on [codespaces-in-codespaces-docs](https://github.com/bookish-potato/codespaces-in-codespaces-docs) repo if anything. 🤗

-- Ping [@legomushroom](https://github.com/legomushroom) if that does not help (`olsolomk` if inside Microsoft). 🏓
+- Ping [@legomushroom](https://github.com/legomushroom) if the GitHub issues is not enough (`olsolomk` if inside Microsoft). 🏓